visgl/react-google-maps/docs/api-reference/components/static-map.md

 :::note

-Some explanations and syntax migh differ slighty from the official documentation since the Google documentation focuses on building and URL which has been abstracted here in the helper function for better developer experience
+Some explanations and syntax migh differ slightly from the official documentation since the Google documentation focuses on building and URL which has been abstracted here in the helper function for better developer experience

 :::